fhasancelik/NiceResponsiveNavbarDesign/README.md

 2. Open the `index.html` file in your browser to see the navbar in action.
 3. To customize the colors and fonts, open the `style.css` file and modify the appropriate CSS variables at the top of the file.

-## Demo

-You can see a live demo of the responsive navbar design at [https://example.com](https://example.com).

 ## Credits

-This navbar design was inspired by [https://example.com](https://example.com) and was built by [Your Name].
+This navbar design  was built by [Hasan ÇELİK].

 ## License